 It runs on Python 3.5+.
 Sanic supports asynchronous request handlers, which makes it compatible with Python 3.5’s async/await functions.
 This enhances its speed, offering non-blocking capabilities.

-In a benchmark test with one process and 100 connections, Sanic was able to handle 33,342 requests per second.
+In a benchmark test with one process and 100 connections, Sanic was able to handle 33,342 requests per second, with an average latency of 2.96 ms.

 This makes it a great tool for building applications requiring high performance and tens of thousands of concurrent users.